US poised to sue contractors who don't report cyber breaches

 “The current gap in reporting hinders the government’s ability to combat not just the ransomware threat, but all cybercriminal activity,” Monaco wrote.
 “It means we go at it alone, without key insights from our partners in the private sector, and it needs to change, today.”

-Separately, Homeland Security Secretary Alejandro Majorkas said Wednesday that new regulations are coming for railroads and transit entities.
+Separately, Homeland Security Secretary Alejandro Mayorkas said Wednesday that new regulations are coming for railroads and transit entities.

 Mayorkas said the Transportation Security Administration this year will issue a security directive that will require railroads and transit entities to comply with new regulations similar to ones issued in May for pipeline operators following the Colonial Pipeline hack that disrupted gas supplies in several states.